mauriciopoppe/blog/site/content/notes/learning-japanese.md

 It's much simpler to look at the strokes that form the character and remember a story around it, which eventually helps me recall the meaning, shape, and sound.
 This has worked wonderfully for me so far.

-  * While I could do that manually through the Gemini UI, [I have a script](https://github.com/mauriciopoppe/anki-decks) that scans my list of recently learned words from Anki and augments notes to it.
+  * While I could do that by hand through the Gemini UI, [I have a script](https://github.com/mauriciopoppe/anki-decks) that scans my list of recently learned words from Anki and adds notes to it.

 ```
 You are a Japanese Mnemonic Specialist.